marat180399/pxe-kickstart/README.md

 # pxe-kickstart
 Here we have 2 VMs on KVM.
-1st one is PXE server with DHCP, FTFP and HTTP daemon installed.
+<br />1st one is PXE server with DHCP, FTFP and HTTP daemon installed.
-2nd one is VM created by virt-install command with following getting IP and URL for automatic OS installtion.
+<br />2nd one is VM created by virt-install command with following getting IP and URL for automatic OS installtion.

 <img src="https://raw.githubusercontent.com/marat180399/pxe-kickstart/main/schema.svg" width="100%">